Middleton, Wisconsin: Events

-Middleton has an annual Middleton Good Neighbor Festival held on the last weekend of August at Firemen's Park in Middleton.
+Middleton has an annual Middleton Good Neighbor Festival held on the last weekend of August next to Middleton High School, on the lawn that is affectionately called "South Beach."
 The festival has been held since 1964, and "The Good Neighbor Award" has been awarded to a Middleton resident since 1980.
 The award is given to individuals who have made a difference in the community, and embody what it means to be a Good Neighbor.
 The three-day festival has free live music, carnival rides, family activities, entertainment, food, parades and other activities.

 Downtown Middleton Summer Fun series is typically held from July to August, and it features free music and entertainment on every Thursday.
 In 2021, the event included arts and crafts table for children, picnic tables, hula hoops, free beginner harmonica lessons and other activities.